easypanel-io/website/docs/05-templates/budibase/index.md

 ## Description

-Budibase is an open-source app that allows teams to build internal tools and forms without coding.
-It integrates seamlessly with any workflow and saves teams hundreds of hours.
-With Budibase, you can collect data securely on top of any database, automate tasks and workflows, and turn your data into powerful apps with just one click.
-The app offers a drag-and-drop interface, premade blocks, and easy automation of manual processes.
-You can self-host Budibase using Docker, Kubernetes, or Digital Ocean, or choose Budibase Cloud for easy deployment.
-Budibase is trusted by over 75,000 teams and has been proven to save time and money for businesses.
+Budibase is an open-source platform designed to simplify the creation of internal tools, saving teams hundreds of hours in the process.
+With Budibase, you can generate powerful internal tools and forms in just a few seconds, without any coding experience required.
+The platform allows you to connect to an external database, pull data from a Rest API, import a CSV, or start from scratch with Budibase&#39;s built-in database.
+You can design your tools using drag-and-drop components and automate workflows with just a few clicks.
+Budibase is trusted by over 75,000 teams and is designed to speed up your business operations.
+Whether you need to collect data securely, automate tasks, or streamline operations, Budibase has you covered.

 ## Instructions